jaantollander/masters-thesis/content/21_puhti.md

 As a general guideline, jobs should use the *scratch* area for storing data.
 They should access the *home* or *projappl* areas only to read or copy configuration or application-specific files at the beginning of the job.
-We focus on monitoring the usage of the shared Lustre file system.
+Our monitoring system, discussed in Section \ref{monitoring-system}, monitors the usage of the shared Lustre file system using Lustre Jobstats.

 Puhti also has two local storage areas, *local scratch* and *tmp*.
 They are intended for temporary file storage for I/O heavy operations to avoid burdening the Lustre file system.
-Users who want to keep data from local storage after a job completion should copy it to scratch since the system regularly cleans the local storage areas.
+Users who want to keep data from local storage after a job completion must copy it to scratch since the system regularly cleans the local storage areas.

 - *Local scratch*, mounted on a local SSD, is indented for batch jobs to perform I/O heavy operations.
 Its quota depends on how much the user requests for the job.